outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - definitions:
     - derivatives/options/other instruments: possible money if your prediction about future value is correct
     - insurance: future money if expected/covered risks occur
     - debt: temporary money/resources, & possible future debt if purchased resources/investments dont increase in value

   - diversification in that context means creating an investment portfolio/smart contract based on permutations of the insight powering the bet and the likely distortions of the insight, as well as permutations of related bet assumptions & other objects, such as a logical tree of conditions & tests to deactivate that investment

   - borrow from lenders with aligned incentives to borrowers' planned resource usage/investments

   - hedge the risk of borrowing by investing a ratio in alternatives/contradictory trends/products

     - example: borrow to start a delivery business vs. investing in local gardening or 3d printing, and be prepared with a plan for investing resources when delivery business turns into supply pipeline, logistics, auto-mining, or tech business

-  - the logical flow of these objects given their definitions is to:
-    - arrange possible prediction money, risk expectation, and temporary money/possible future debt in a way that creates a self-sustaining loop that keeps revenue streams active enough to keep the circuit accessible or convert it into a more profitable one, for example:
+  - the logical flow of these objects given their definitions is to arrange possible prediction money, risk expectation, and temporary money/possible future debt in a way that creates a self-sustaining loop that keeps revenue streams active enough to keep the circuit accessible or convert it into a more profitable one

+    - for example the combinations:
       - 'the risk expectation of possible future debt'
       - 'a prediction payoff of a risk expectation'
       - 'temporary money borrowed from a prediction funded by value prediction & risk expectation payoffs'

+    - a three-item circuit such as:
+        - predict future debt (default of a loan) to get a payoff if loan default occurs
+        - insure against future debt (default of a loan) to get a claim payment if loan default occurs
+        - invest temporary resources borrowed in prediction & risk analysis tools/methods or loan business dependencies

+    - a one-item circuit:
+      - borrow from investors who already invested in dependencies of your plan or bought insurance from a company that did

+    - a circuit based on randomness:
+      - invest borrowed resources in projects/patterns/types that appear frequently in diversified portfolios

+    -

+    - these structures like combinations, embeddings, and loops can be used to construct an optimal investment tree or network to allocate resources in a way that maximizes payoff potential

     - arranging these objects in a useful way can create exploit opportunities
       - example: if one risk is artificially increased by spoofers during risk expectation calculation

+    - these objects can be arranged in optimal ways using system rules & filters like:
+      - check for aligned intent (maximize profit) of combinations & other structures
+      - check for adjacent interactions (a prediction can take information as input, so any object that generates information is one of the candidates for the preceding object to a prediction in a sequence)
+      - check for compounding & cooperative effects, which generate efficiencies
+      - check for false similarities to avoid side effects
+      - use alternate definition routes to check for alternate similarities and routes between objects
+      - standardize definitions to use same terms where possible to calculate outputs (frame prediction, risk, and resource investment objects in terms of payoffs, risk/probability, dependencies, & assumptions)
+      -

   - core investment attributes:
     - fundamental